Tuesday, March 10, 2026

 Owning more means being more unhappy and playing less.

 If I were to add one more game to this, it would likely be the OGL-free FTL Nomad for science fiction (and anything modern) gaming.
 I would need a slightly larger bag for this, but it would fit into my mobile life much better.
-I could do fantasy gaming with FTL Nomad, but SoC2 has so many wonderful tables and a Conan-like feeling that I cannot pass that game up.
+I could do fantasy gaming with FTL Nomad, but SoC2 has so many wonderful tables and a Conan-like feel that I cannot pass it up.

 FTL Nomad covers the rest, and while it doesn't do the 2d6 attributes, if I ever wanted a more traditional 2d6 science fiction game, Cepehus Light (my Car Wars RPG) fits in the bag, too, and is digest-sized.
 FTL Nomad does more genres and has a nice collection of thin expansion books, so I am getting far more with less.